-3.6.1 Buildings and equipment $^{\rm Q}$
+3.6.1 Buildings and equipment Q

-Sheds and adjoining rooms, hatching egg stores, outdoor areas including the loading equipment, all shed equipment and feeding systems including containers and troughs, feed transport boxes, equipment (e.g. shovels) and vehicles used for feeding animals, must permit effective cleaning and pest control.
-The outdoor area of poultry sheds in front of the shed gable ends and other entrances and the facilities for loading (load and unloading) animals (including floor spaces of the transport vehicles) must be shed e.g. in a way (e.g. asphalt, concrete, pavement) that allows the maneuvering of the vehicles which load or deliver livestock or hatching eggs and ensures that an effective cleaning and disinfection takes place.
+Sheds and adjoining rooms, outdoor areas including the loading equipment, all shed equipment and feeding systems including containers and troughs, feed transport boxes, equipment (e.g. shovels), and vehicles used for feeding animals, must enable an effective cleaning and pest control.
+The outdoor area of poultry sheds in front of the shed gables and other entrances and the facilities for loading (loading and unloading) animals (including floor spaces of the transport vehicles) must be shed, in a way (e.g. asphalt, concrete, pavement), that allows the maneuvering of the vehicles which load or deliver animals and ensures that an effective cleaning and disinfection takes place.

 All buildings and equipment must be kept clean and in a proper condition.
-Hatching egg storage areas must be air conditioned, inaccessible to rodents and easy to clean.
-Anterooms to poultry flocks should facilitate wet cleaning and disinfection.

 The exterior facilities in the close surroundings of the poultry sheds have to be constructed in a way which provides no shelter for pests (e.g. rodents).
 Growth of shrubs, ground covers or bushes adjacent to the sheds is prohibited.
 Grass cover must be kept short.

-3.6.2 Hygiene on the farm $^{\rm Q}$
+3.6.2 Hygiene on the farm \bigcirc

 Sheds must be marked with a sign stating "Livestock - Access prohibited for unauthorized persons" or a similar text.
 Gates, doors and other entrances have to effectively prevent the entry of unauthorized persons and of animals.
-The doorways of the sheds have to be locked during rest periods.
+The doorways of the sheds must be locked during rest periods.